pravega/pravega-operator/doc/development.md

 `GO111MODULE=on`

-For pulling the dependencies we are using go modules for more details on go modules refer the link below:-
+For pulling the dependencies we are using go modules for more details on go modules refer to the link below:-

 https://blog.golang.org/using-go-modules
 ### Build the operator image